California Theft / Larceny Law

 - California Criminal Statute of Limitations Laws

 The difference between petty theft and grand theft could mean the difference between an infraction and a fine or 3 years in prison.
-It's ultimately the prosecution's burden to prove, beyond a reasonable doubt, all of the elements in a theft case as well as the value of the property at issue.
-An experienced criminal defense attorney understands the law and how to challenge any evidence against you.
 If you're facing theft charges in California, don't take a chance with your future.
 Instead, you should let the experts help you make your case.
 Reach out to an attorney near you today and you can receive a free initial case evaluation.